 "If You See Something, Say Something™" is a national campaign that raises public awareness of the indicators of terrorism and terrorism-related crime, as well as the importance of reporting suspicious activity to law enforcement.
 It may be an individual who looks suspicious or is wearing clothing that looks bulky for no reason; it could be a package or luggage that has been left unattended.
 You should be in the habit of taking mental notes or clues that something is not right.
 The chances are that nothing will happen, but you never know.
 So again, one of the biggest takeaways is the importance of the situational awareness and recognizing that these events can happen anywhere.

 Techniques and basic rules can be learned to minimize loss of life.
 The most widely used plan of action is “Run, Hide Fight.”
 This guide teaches students to become aware, stay on the move and take action to stop the shooter as a last resort.
 This phrase is an easy way to remember what to do in an emergency, similar to – Stop, Drop and Roll.
 Our course goes beyond the basics to teach students the best security options for common areas, workspace, and entertainment venues.
 We will discuss the elements required for a safety plan that will give you the highest chance of survival and quick resolution during an active shooter incident.
 There will be a variety of live fire drills designed to prepare you for an active shooter incident, including paired team tactics and time spent in our scenario house using UTM (Ultimate Training Munitions).

 Workplace Violence Training

 Training your employees, security staff, or emergency response team to rapidly and effectively mitigate the impact of workplace violence will save lives during an armed assault on your employees.
 Our sister company 360 Worldwide Security specializes in employee active shooter response, security team, and emergency response team training in the public and private sectors.
-If you are interesting in learning more about workplace violence prevention, please call us at 281-974-1692.
+If you are interested in learning more about workplace violence prevention, please call us at 281-974-1692.